Birmingham’s two oldest cemeteries

 The landscapes of both cemeteries are listed on the Historic England Register of Parks and Gardens in recognition of their great historic importance.

-This project aims to restore them to their former glory and protect them for future generations.
+This project aimed to restore them to their former glory and protect them for future generations.

-Alongside the restoration work, there will also be an extensive programme of events celebrating the heritage, natural environment and community value of the cemeteries.
+Alongside the restoration work, there was an extensive programme of events celebrating the heritage, natural environment and community value of the cemeteries.

 - To change perception of the cemeteries and raise awareness of their historical importance